rtablada/cageify/README.md

-# Cagify
+# Cageify

-Cagify is a simple jQuery plugin for making any website MOAR awesome!
+Cageify is a simple jQuery plugin for making any website MOAR awesome!

 ## Installation